 So this is what values/powers are all about.

-Here is what we came up with through sweat and tears:
+So based on this background, here is what we came up with through our blood, sweat and tears:

 1. I am present (in my body) - is what I'm doing serving me?